What AI Changes About the Build Decision

 In-house platforms are usually plagued by delays, unlike ready-made software that’s good to go as soon as it’s paid for and integrated into the system.
 Even once the in-house product is deployed, continuous optimization may be compromised by competing organizational initiatives.
 Developing new features and functionality is likely to take a backseat when unforeseen organizational issues inevitably arise.

-The Advantages of Buying a Digital Completion Cloud
+The Advantages of Buying a Customer Journey Orchestration Platform

-As seen, the Total Cost of Ownership of a Digital Completion Cloud is significant — both technically and organizationally.
+As seen, the Total Cost of Ownership of a Customer Journey Orchestration Platform is significant, both technically and organizationally.
 After realistically assessing the requirements involved, many businesses prefer to leverage a ready-made solution.

-In addition to eliminating the need to fulfill complex technical and organizational requirements, here are other reasons peer leaders have cited for buying a Digital Completion Cloud:
+In addition to eliminating the need to fulfill complex technical and organizational requirements, here are other reasons peer leaders have cited for buying a Customer Journey Orchestration Platform:

 1. Multiple Capabilities to Solve Multiple Challenges